tstone/github-pr-treeview/README.md

 * All files should be hidden except the one selected in the treeview.
 * When clicking a file in the treeview, the previous file should disappear and the clicked file should appear.
 * Improve styling of treeview
+* Move CSS changes into css file.
+Use javascript to apply class instead of having CSS in the JS.